 However, there are a couple of things you can do that will make it more likely, one of which is short-term, one of which is long-term.

 For short-term boosts, look at asking your boss for a raise, providing you think you’re worthy of one.
 If you think you are, then so will your boss — and they’ll know that it’s cheaper to give you a raise rather than to hire and train a new employee.
+There are also things you can do to beat the recession at home.

 The long-term approach is to study for a degree related to a business subject.
+Birmingham City University has a host of courses that you could choose from.

 You can make yourself eligible for high-paying jobs by studying to become an accountant, or for a bachelor of science in economics or finance.